Sanlung/ctd-job-hunt/README.md

 The app also provides functionalities as follows:

 - Use the search box on the navbar to search all fields of the records for a term.
-- Click on the Status table heading to select a status from the dropdown manual to filter the records.
+- Click on the Status table heading to select an item from the dropdown manual to filter the records by status.
 - Click on the Created table heading to sort by the dates on which the records were created, and repeat to toggle chronologically.

 <p><img width="550" src="./assets/site-screenshot5.jpg" alt="Job Hunt app record table filter action"/></p>

+### Testing

+Create React App comes out of the box with Jest as its test runner and React Testing Library for component testing.
+As Jest is already included in the project (i.e., in the root `/node_modules`), it is used as the server-side test runner as well with the SuperTest library for testing the api calls.

+### Suggestions

 The app is completed in two weeks upon an intorductory course on Node.js/Express server api.
-Further implementation of features such as search, sort and filter of the table data could be expected to follow.
-Please let me know of any bugs or imperfactions.
+Please let me know of any bugs or imperfections.
 Your input will be greatly appreciated.

 ### Contributor